CompuTec/processforce-docs/current/developer-guide/transaction-notification/transaction-notification-example.md

 ## Manufacturing Order

-### Scenario 01 - Manufacturing Order's Status blocking
+### Scenario 01 - Manufacturing Order's Status Blocking

 It is required to block the Manufacturing Order status change to Scheduled or Not Scheduled when the current Manufacturing Order status is in the Released status.